nubenetes/awesome-kubernetes/docs/kubernetes-tutorials.md

 ## K8s Diagrams
 - [==cloudogu/k8s-diagrams==](https://github.com/cloudogu/k8s-diagrams) A collection of diagrams explaining kubernetes by cloudogu, written in [PlantUML](https://twitter.com/PlantUML).

+## Learning Tools
+### Neptune
+- [==exploreneptune.io== 🌟](https://exploreneptune.io) - [oslabs-beta/neptune]](https://github.com/oslabs-beta/neptune) Neptune is a light-weight, open-source dev tool which introduces developers to Kubernetes and get started with interacting with Kubernetes clusters.
+    - Get to know your Kubernetes cluster better with an easy-to-use monitoring tool
+    - Render the metrics of your nodes, pods, and namespaces all in one easy to visualize UI.
+Focus on what matters, with built in alerts and cluster health monitoring.
+- [medium.com/@lawyeh: Introducing Neptune](https://medium.com/@lawyeh/introducing-neptune-fecb0299cfa1) Neptune is a light-weight, open-source dev tool which introduces developers to Kubernetes and get started with interacting with Kubernetes clusters.

 ## Videos
 ??? note "Click to expand!"